-The employer may report enrollment information for an FTE's former spouse or domestic partner by entering code 1G on Line 14 for all 12 months and completing Part III of Form 1095-C. No entry is required on Lines 15 or 16 for this non-employee.
+The employer may report enrollment information for an FTE's former spouse/domestic partner by entering code 1G on Line 14 for all 12 months and completing Part III of Form 1095-C. No entry is required on Lines 15 or 16 for this non-employee.

-Form 1095-C requires the recipient's SSN on Line 2 in all instances, so Form 1095-C cannot be used for the FTE's former spouse or domestic partner if they have not previously provided an SSN to the ALE, regardless of whether the ALE has properly requested the SSN.
-In that case, the ALE would use Form 1095-B rather than Form 1095-C to report on the FTE's spouse or domestic partner.

-Form 1095-B allows for the use of the spouse's or domestic partner's date of birth instead of an SSN when proper request procedures are followed by the ALE.
+Form 1095-C requires the recipient's SSN on Line 2 in all instances, so Form 1095-C cannot be used for the FTE's former spouse/domestic partner if they have not previously provided an SSN to the employer, regardless of whether the employer has properly requested the SSN.
+In that case, the employer would use Form 1095-B rather than Form 1095-C to report on the FTE's spouse/domestic partner.
+Form 1095-B allows employers to use the date of birth of a spouse/domestic partner instead of the individual's SSN when they follow proper request procedures.